cse110-fa22-group38/cse110-fa22-group38/admin/misc/rules.md

 - Honesty : We would be honest about the work we have done / are doing.
 - Safe Space : The group meetings/slack are a safe space for everyone where everyone's ideas are welcome and heard equally without any hesitation.
-- Equal Opportunity : Members are expected to share their actual oppinion, and have it evaluated equally, even if it conflicts with others.
+- Equal Opportunity : Members are expected to share their actual opinion, and have it evaluated equally, even if it conflicts with others.

 ## Commitment